cch099/ExploreYEG/content/posts/TerwillegarPark.md

 ### Love this park

 Can't get enough of the river valley.
+The more I discover, the more I'm impressed.
 Let's take Terwillegar Park for example.

 The park is located in the southwest of the city, situated by a bend in the North Sasketchewan River.
 It's multi-use:  lots of trails, off-leash, tons of space, and the main entry way to the Terwillegar Footbridge.